deepavadakan/python-api-challenge/README.md

 * There is a clear correlation bertween Latitude and Temparture in both Northern and Southern hemispheres.
 The closer you get to the equator, the higher the temparature.

 * There is no correlation between Latitude and Humidity in either hemispheres.
 However, it's interesting to note that in both hemispheres, a majority of cities had higher humidity.
-My sampling has a lower number of cities in the southern hemisphere but by looking at the line of regression, we see the y-intercept is around 63F.
 This could be a result of climate change but further tests and sampling over time is required to confirm this.
+While my sampling has a lower number of cities in the southern hemisphere, looking at the line of regression, we see the y-intercept is around 63F.

 * There is no correlation between Latitude and Cloudiness in either hemispheres.